M-o-a-T/diyBMS-code/README.md

 tend to be at (or slightly below) a power-of-2-size anyway.
 We might want to tell the last module within a block to increment the hop count by more than 1.

+### Modbus/TCP support

+The ESP8266 doesn't have a ton of free space, but porting the Modbus implementation might still be a good idea.

+### Code reorg

+More code needs to go to common sub-lilbraries.

+### Port to other embedded ICs

+FreeRTOS works on ARM Cortex.
+We might want to replace the ESP32 (or the ESP8266 on smaller controllers) with something that doesn't require WLAN.

+### Sleep mode

+Teach the modules to (optionally) go to sleep for longer, saving power e.g. when a boat with out controller is idle during the winter.
+Wakeup could be done by attaching the wakeup interrupt to the serial line.
+Toggle it, wait a bit, then send the wakeup command along to the next module.

+### Load Resistors

+The load resistors' combined value should be configurable; to be stored in the module.

+Future modules might want to use a high-wattage resistor, possibly with improved passive cooling.
+This becomes more important as batteries age, or when this system is used with second-use batteries.

+Separate code versions for these variants are not useful.

 ----